 Found in the Primitive Constitutions

-Stimulated by the Holy Spirit of Love and receptive to His inspirations the Sisters of St. Joseph moves always towards profound love of God and love of neighbor without didstinction
+Stimulated by the Holy Spirit of Love and receptive to His inspirations the Sisters of St. Joseph moves always towards profound love of God and love of neighbor without distinction

-from whom she does not seperate herself and
+from whom she does not separate herself and

 from whom, in the following of Christ